 Citizens’ Councils, after all, were white supremacist organizations formed in reaction to the 1954 Supreme Court decision, Brown v.
 Board of Education, which ruled segregation in public education unconstitutional.

-That something like this would be lost on so many people, for so long, in as liberal and learned a community as Oak Park, is telling.
+That something like this would be missed on so many people, for so long, in as liberal and learned a community as Oak Park is telling.